Open Accessibility Menu

 Areas of academic focus:

-• Professional Quality Review Committee, Member, Providence Portland Medical Center, 2016-Present
+• Professional Quality Review Committee, Member, Providence Portland Medical Center, 2016-2025

-• Schwartz Center Rounds Planning Committee Member, Providence Portland Medical Center, 2013-Present
+• Schwartz Center Rounds, Planning Committee Member, Providence Portland Medical Center, 2013-2022

-• Oregon Region Sentinel Event Review Committee, Providence Health & Services, 2011-Present
+• Oregon Regional Sentinel Event Review Committee, Providence Health & Services, 2011-2020

 Selected Presentations/Publications: